OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Clear-ItemProperty.md

 ## OUTPUTS

+### None

+By default, this cmdlet returns no output.

-### None or System.Management.Automation.PSCustomObject
+### System.Management.Automation.PSCustomObject

-When you use the **PassThru** parameter, `Clear-ItemProperty` generates a **PSCustomObject** object that represents the cleared item property.
-Otherwise, this cmdlet does not generate any output.
+When you use the **PassThru** parameter, this cmdlet returns a **PSCustomObject** object representing the cleared item property.

 ## NOTES

+PowerShell includes the following aliases for `Clear-ItemProperty`:

+- All platforms:
+  - `clp`

 - You can use `Clear-ItemProperty` to delete the data in registry values without deleting the value.
   If the data type of the value is Binary or DWORD, clearing the data sets the value to zero.